 In the early 1980s, Dr. Lavern Weber (then Director of Hatfield Marine Science Center), Captain Barry Fisher (renowned Newport fisherman and professor of Fisheries at OSU), Joe Easley (fisherman, Pacific Fishery Management Council Councilman, and Director of Oregon’s Trawl Commission), and Terry Thompson (fisherman, Oregon state legislator, and Lincoln County commissioner) had come together to champion the needs of the fishing and seafood industry on the Oregon Coast.
 These leaders focused on the need to develop a better understanding of the marine environment and to explore ways of ensuring sustainable fisheries.
 Their understanding of the issues and ability to communicate these needs effectively led to the establishment of the Coastal Oregon Marine Experiment Station (COMES) in 1989.
 To this day, COMES is a two-city operation, with faculty and staff at HMSC in Newport and at the OSU Seafood Research and Education Center (SREC) in Astoria.

 Since its inception, COMES has taken an interdisciplinary approach to fisheries and seafood research.
 The COMES faculty is drawn primarily from the OSU Departments of Fisheries and Wildlife, Food Science and Technology, and Applied Economics, but the individual researchers represent a wide variety of disciplines.
-Fisheries research (including ecology, genetics and genomics, aquaculture, environmental and resource economics, and fisheries oceanography) takes place in Newport at HMSC, and seafood research (including chemistry and biochemistry of seafood products, surimi and surimi products, nutritional pharmacology, and value-added R&D) takes place in Astoria at the SREC.
+Fisheries research (including ecology, genetics and genomics, aquaculture, environmental and resource economics, fisheries oceanography, marine predators, and ecotoxicology and environmental stress) takes place in Newport at HMSC, and seafood research (including chemistry and biochemistry of seafood products, surimi and surimi products, nutritional pharmacology, and value-added R&D) takes place in Astoria at the SREC.